-The latest boil water advisory was issued for Dean WSC on Tuesday, February 3, 2026 and has been lifted/rescinded as of Thursday February 5, 2026.
+The latest boil water advisory was issued for Dean WSC on Monday, March 16, 2026 and rescinded on Tuesday, March 17, 2026.

 Click HERE for more information.